-A rate of only 1% applies to food to be consumed off the premises (excluding alcoholic beverages; soft drinks and candy as defined in the law; and food prepared for immediate consumption on the premises); medicines and medical appliances, including medical cannabis bought from a registered dispensary organization (but not nonprescription cleaning and grooming products); and modifications to automobiles used by disabled persons.
+A rate of only 1% applies to food to be consumed off the premises (excluding alcoholic beverages; soft drinks and candy as defined in the law; and food prepared for immediate consumption on the premises); medicines and medical appliances, including medical cannabis bought from a registered dispensary (but not nonprescription cleaning and grooming products); and modifications to automobiles used by disabled persons.
 That 1% goes to local governments.
 Municipalities and counties can exempt food from this tax if it is sold below retail cost, for off-premises consumption, by a nonprofit organization that requires buyers to do community service as a condition of buying.

-For gasohol, the retailers' occupation tax applies to only 80% of the price; no sales tax applies to fuel that is mostly ethanol.
+For gasohol, the retailers' occupation tax applies to only 80% of the price.
+No sales tax applies to fuel that is mostly ethanol, such as E-85.
 The tax applies to 80% of the sales price on biodiesel blends with 1% to 10% biodiesel content; no tax applies to blends with over 10% biodiesel content.
 These rates are to last through December 31, 2018.
-If the tax rate is reduced to only the 1.25% for local governments (as it was from July 1 to December 31, 2003), 100% of the sale price of gasohol and blends with 10% to 99% biodiesel will be taxed.
+If the tax rate is reduced to only the 1.25% for local governments (as it was from July 1 to December 31, 2003), 100% of the selling price of gasohol and blends with 10% to 99% biodiesel will be taxed.

-The state's portion of the sales tax (5%) on regular motor fuels and gasohol was suspended from July through December 2000.
-It was suspended from August 6, 2010 through August 15, 2010 on clothing items costing under \$100, and school supplies.
+The state's portion of the sales tax (equal to 5% of the purchase price) on regular motor fuels and gasohol was suspended from July through December 2000.
+It was suspended from August 6, 2010 through August 15, 2010 on clothing items costing under \$100, and on school supplies.